TimMcCool/scratchattach/README.md

-Scratch API wrapper with support for almost all site features.
+Scratch API wrapper with support for almost all site features

 This library can set cloud variables, follow Scratchers, post comments and so much more!
 It has special features that make it easy to transmit data through cloud variables.

 **Some functions require logging in to Scratch.**
-**You also need to have the coding language Python installed on your computer.**
+**You also need to have the coding language Python installed on your device.**
 *Download Python here if you don't have it: https://www.python.org/downloads/*

 The project is maintained by TimMcCool: https://scratch.mit.edu/users/TimMcCool/